trpc/trpc/README.md

 ### Data transformers

-You are able to serialize the output data (in order to be able to transparently use e.g. standard `Date`s).
+You are able to serialize the output data & input args (in order to be able to transparently use e.g. standard `Date`s).
 The transformers need to be added both to the server and the client.

 Data transformers currently live on the edges - in client-specific implementation & in the API response adapters.
 See a reference of how superjson is attached to ..